Guppy16/NNs-and-Deep-Learning/README.md

 ```
 README.md
 experiments/  - NN PyTorch class, training experiments
-notes/        - markdown notes for each chapter
+notes/        - markdown notes for experiments and theory
 resources/    - store dataset, model and figures
 ```

-The bulk of the Neural Network class is in [`experiments/classifier/digit_classifier.py`](experiments/classifier/digit_classifier.py).
-This has been implemented using PyTorch.
+## Notes

-## Chapter Notes
+The [`notes/`](<notes/>) folder contains markdown notes on the relevant NN theory required for the experiments.
+It also contains notes and exercises from the book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html).

 For each chapter, I have written some notes and answers to most exercises / problems: